-All airports indicated that there are nearby areas suitable for breeding, foraging or roosting geese.
-Monitoring data are obtained by inspection according to ICAO/EASA regulations, except at ZHR, where monitoring is carried out by an ornithological institute.
-In addition to inspection, data is obtained from local contact persons at DUS, whereas HAM use data from an ornithological institute and OAG.
-BER is the only airport using radar to monitor bird flight activity.
+All airports indicated that there were nearby areas suitable for breeding, foraging or roosting geese.
+Monitoring data was obtained by inspection according to ICAO/EASA regulations, except at ZRH, where monitoring was carried out by an ornithological institute.
+In addition to inspection, data was obtained from local contact persons at DUS, whereas HAM used data from an ornithological institute and OAG.
+BER was the only airport using radar to monitor bird flight activity.